Skip to main content

 Services

-Congressman Tim Burchett’s Knoxville office is partnering with the Library of Congress to preserve veterans’ stories through the Veterans History Project
+Congressman Tim Burchett’s Knoxville office is partnering with the Library of Congress to preserve veterans’ stories through the Veterans History Project.

 Flag Order Form

 The following resources are for people seeking information or assistance applying for Federal Grants.
+Please contact our office for additional information or assistance.

 The honor of attending a service academy comes with the obligation and commitment to serve in the military for a minimum of five years upon graduation.